 Be aware that providers must be registered with Ofsted, the Early Years Register or the Childcare Register to qualify.

 1. Log into your Tax-Free Childcare account 2.
-Pick a child (if you have more than one) → manage account → add a childcare provider 3.
+Select your child (if you have more than one) → manage account → add a childcare provider 3.
 ‘Pay provider’ 4.
 Insert frequency of payment and payment date → pay 5.
 You will then be given a reference to pass on to your childcare provider.
 This will be the 1st letter of your child's name, followed by the 1st 3 letters of their surname and then 5 numbers.

 What if I already have Childcare Vouchers - can I continue receiving these rather than registering for Tax-Free Childcare?
 Yes, but once you’ve stopped using Childcare Vouchers, you only have the option of Tax-Free Childcare.
 You can continue to use Childcare Vouchers until your employer stops offering them or you change jobs.
-Parents are only eligible to sign up for Childcare Vouchers until April 2018 – after that they can only have the option of Tax-Free Childcare.
+Parents were only eligible to sign up for Childcare Vouchers up to April 2018 – after that they only had the option of Tax-Free Childcare.

 It’s certainly not been plain sailing for parents or providers so far but we hope this offers some useful information.
 For more details, take a look at this guide from Money Saving Expert, or review the government advice.